Zhao-Lab-Saman-Shafaei-TP-model/Transporter-Identification-Model/README.md

 ## About the datatset

 The dataset folder that contains both the testing and training data used is found here [link ORCID id].
 Should be placed in the root directory as /dataset/.
-The datasets named final_testing.csv final_training.csv are contained here.
+The datasets named final_testing.csv and final_training.csv are contained here.

 ## Examples